 The civil war also delegitimized the Sapa Inca as a divine and unifying figure.
 Huáscar and Atahualpa had both ordered the execution of relatives and nobles, undermining the cult of the emperor.
 After Atahualpa’s capture, many local leaders saw an opportunity to assert independence or negotiate with the Spanish on their own terms.
 The military response to the Spanish was thus not a unified national effort but a series of isolated, often conflicting movements.

-The Spanish Conquest: How Internal Strife Paved the Way
+The Spanish Conquest: Exploiting Internal Weakness

 When Francisco Pizarro and his 168 men landed on the Peruvian coast in 1532, they arrived at a perfect moment of Inca weakness.
 The civil war had just ended; Atahualpa was at Cajamarca with a large but exhausted army, recovering from the campaigns.
 Pizarro’s audacious capture of Atahualpa—made possible by the emperor’s overconfidence and his escort’s surprise—would have been unthinkable against a unified, battle-ready Inca army.
 Even after Atahualpa’s death, the Spanish exploited internal divisions.
 They set up puppet rulers (like Manco Inca), but these, too, were undermined by the legacy of the civil war.
 Manco Inca eventually rebelled and founded the neo-Inca state at Vilcabamba, but he never commanded the loyalty of the entire empire.